mrvnmyr/heart-rate-monitor/README.rst

 Notes
 -----
-- C++20 modules are used by providing a named module interface:
-    * ``polarh9.cppm`` — the module interface (exports and defines ``int run()``).
-    * ``app.cppm`` — a tiny entry TU that links to the exported ``run()`` to avoid module BMI wiring.
-No ``import`` is required.
-- The Meson build compiles the module interface via a ``custom_target`` that invokes the active Clang (including in cross builds).
+- Implementation is a single translation unit: ``main.cpp``.
+- We intentionally compile and link with ``clang++`` (see ``meson.build``).
 - The program assumes a default adapter path ``/org/bluez/hci0`` and uses modern BlueZ D-Bus APIs (no deprecated ``gatttool``).
 - It actively scans up to ~90s if the device isn't already known to BlueZ.
 - Output file is created at ``$HOME/.cache/polarh9`` (directories auto-created).
-- Extra debug prints have been added to help diagnose discovery, connection, characteristic lookup, notification flow, and entry points.
+- Extra debug prints are included to help diagnose discovery, connection, characteristic lookup, notification flow, and entry points.

 Android
 -------
-This project **builds** for Android using a cross file, but at runtime it prints a clear message and exits because Android does not expose BlueZ D-Bus.
-To capture Polar H9 data on Android you typically use the Java/Kotlin Bluetooth stack (e.g. via an Android app) and call into native code via JNI.
+This project **builds** for Android using a cross file; the produced binary is a stub that prints a clear message and exits because Android does not expose BlueZ D-Bus.
+To capture Polar H9 data on Android you typically use the Java/Kotlin Bluetooth stack and call into native code via JNI.
 Integrating the Android Bluetooth stack is beyond the scope of this minimal example.

 Cross-compile example (Android arm64)
 -------------------------------------